 Introduction to Blackjack

-Blackjack is one of the most played casino games of all times and it’s also known as twenty one due to the fact that this particular number plays a crucial role for the game’s objective.
-It is offered by almost every casino all around the world which makes it extremely convenient for the players as they can enjoy it everywhere they go.
-So far, the game’s origin remains unknown and the first written evidence of it was found in the 17th century.
+Blackjack is one of the most played casino games of all time and it is also known as twenty-one because this particular number is crucial to the game’s objective.
+It is offered by almost every casino worldwide, which makes it extremely convenient for players, as they can enjoy it wherever they go.
+So far, the game’s origin remains unknown, and the first written evidence of the game dates back to the 17th century.

-Blackjack grew in popularity so much because unlike many other casino games, it can be won with the right strategy and skills.
-It is true that it requires the most preparation and knowledge of all games but players can be sure that all of their efforts and time will be worthwhile.
-The more they practise this game, the better chances they have of gaining advantage over the opponent which in this case is the casino.
-This is the reason why there are a number of different strategies, they can learn and try which makes the whole game extremely interesting and challenging.
+Blackjack grew in popularity largely because, unlike many other casino games, it can be won with the right strategy and skills.
+It is true that it requires more preparation and knowledge than most other games, but players can be sure that their effort and time will be worthwhile.
+The more they practise, the better their chances of gaining an advantage over the opponent, which, in this case, is the casino.
+This is why there are numerous strategies they can learn and try, which makes the game extremely interesting and challenging.

 Overview

-Even though many people are familiar with the basic rules of the game, only few know what it takes to win.
+Even though many people are familiar with the basic rules of the game, only a few know what it takes to win.
 Lacking the right strategy and knowledge, many players fail to understand how Blackjack actually works.
-Despite being one of the hardest casino games of all times, it is also one of the most popular ones.
-The reason behind this is quite simple, as already mentioned, Blackjack is so much more than just basic rules and card decks.
-What also contributed to its great popularity in the past was the fact that the public sector drew a lot of attention to it by publishing a number of interesting stories and news which attracted a lot of players.
+Despite being one of the hardest casino games of all time, it is also one of the most popular.
+The reason is quite simple: as already mentioned, Blackjack is so much more than just basic rules and card decks.
+Its popularity was also boosted in the past when the mainstream media drew attention to it by publishing various interesting stories and news items that attracted many players.

 Blackjack Is the Only Mathematically Beatable Casino Game

 Blackjack is unlike any of the other games available on the casino floor because, contrary to popular belief, it requires a good deal of decision-making.
 Players’ decisions have a direct impact on their long-term odds of winning.
-Good decisions increase players’ long-term chances of turning a profit and vice versa, bad decision-making inevitably leads to greater losses in the long run.
+Good decisions increase players’ long-term chances of turning a profit, whereas bad decision-making inevitably leads to greater losses in the long run.

 Blackjack stands out from other games because it is mathematically beatable.
-In fact, this is the only gambling game, along with full-pay video poker, where players can gain an edge over the house through strategy play.
-But why can a gambler prevail in blackjack while having zero chances at beating games like roulette or craps in the long run?
+In fact, it is the only gambling game, along with full-pay video poker, where players can gain an edge over the house through strategic play.
+But why can a gambler prevail in blackjack while having no chance of beating games like roulette or craps in the long run?
 It all boils down to two mathematical concepts – dependent trials and independent trials.

 A craps shooter cannot obtain any viable information to improve their winning odds by examining the results of previous trials.
 All possible outcomes in chance games of independent trials share the same odds of occurring.
-An outcome can occur a hundred times in a row but it still stands the same chances of occurring on the 101st trial.
+An outcome can occur a hundred times in a row but it still stands an equal chance of occurring on the 101st trial.

 Dependent Trials in Blackjack

 This is not the case with blackjack, though, which is a game of dependent trials.
-Here the collective probability of all outcomes occurring is a result of their conditional probabilities.
+Here, the collective probability of all outcomes is determined by their conditional probabilities.
 In blackjack, the conditional probability of an outcome is affected by the outcomes that occurred before it.

 People frequently say the cards have no memory but this aphorism does not apply fully to the game of blackjack.
 Cards that have already been dealt impact the remaining deck’s composition.
 In turn, this influences the players’ winning chances in the future.
 Let’s consider the following example.

-You take a deck of 52 cards and shuffle in up with your friends John and George.
+You take a deck of 52 cards and shuffle it up with your friends, John and George.
 You receive a pair of aces on the first round of play while John and George both get blackjacks (an ace next to a 10 or a face card).

 A Parallel with Another Casino Card Game

 This partial predictability is exactly what makes blackjack a mathematically beatable game as long as one uses an adequate strategy.
-It is worth mentioning the casino card game baccarat is also based on dependent trials although it is significantly less exploitable than blackjack.
+It is worth mentioning that the casino card game baccarat is also based on dependent trials, although it is significantly less exploitable than blackjack.

 The main difference here is that the edge baccarat players can gain through card tracking is very minuscule.
 This stems from the fact the player and the banker hands are played under a fixed rule set each and every time.

 Furthermore, the set of drawing rules for the player hand is similar to that for drawing to the banker hand.
-There is absolutely no decision-making, whatsoever, on behalf of the player or the dealer.
-The bottom line is in baccarat, there are no cards that strongly tip the odds either in favour of the house or the players.
+There is absolutely no decision-making on behalf of the player or the dealer.
+The bottom line is that in baccarat, there are no cards that strongly tip the odds either in favour of the house or the players.

 The Origin of Blackjack Strategies